 Put the flour, baking powder, sugar, eggs, almond extract, and melted butter into a bowl.
 Using a hand-held mixer, beat until smooth.
 Spread half into the prepared tin.

-Peel and core the apples and then thickly slice.
+Peel and core the apples, then slice them thickly.
 Add them in layers on top of the sponge mixture, piling them into the center.
-Using two tablespoons, spoon the rest of the sponge mixture on top to cover the apples completely.
+Using 2 tablespoons, spoon the remaining sponge mixture on top to completely cover the apples.

 Remove from the tin and cut into slices.
 Serve warm on plates with the ice cream.